blade-lang/bladelang.com/src/standard/clib.md

 # clib
-The `clib` module exposes Blade capabilites to interact with C shared libraries.
+The `clib` module exposes Blade capabilities to interact with C shared libraries.
 The workflow follows a simple approach.
 - Load the library
 - Define the function schematics